Chain store: History

 In 1792, Henry Walton Smith and his wife Anna established W.H.
 Smith as a news vending business in London that would become a national concern in the mid-19th century under the management of their grandson William Henry Smith.
-The world's oldest national retail chain, the firm took advantage of the railway boom during the Industrial Revolution by opening news-stands at railway stations beginning in 1848.
+The world's oldest national retail chain, the firm took advantage of the railway boom during the Industrial Revolution by opening newsstands at railway stations beginning in 1848.
 The firm, now called WHSmith, had more than 1,400 locations as of 2017.

 In the U.S., chain stores likely began with J. Stiner & Company, which operated several tea shops in New York City around 1860.
-By 1900, George Huntington Hartford had built The Great Atlantic & Pacific Tea Company, originally a tea distributor based in New York, into a grocery chain that operated almost 200 stores.
-Dozens of other grocery, drug, tobacco, and variety stores opened additional locations, around the same time, so that retail chains were common in the United States by 1910.
-Several state legislatures considered measures to restrict the growth of chains, and in 1914 concern about chain stores contributed to passage of the Federal Trade Commission Act and the Clayton Antitrust Act.
+By 1900, George Huntington Hartford had built the Great Atlantic & Pacific Tea Company, originally a tea distributor based in New York City, into a grocery chain that operated almost 200 stores.
+Dozens of other grocery, drug, tobacco, and variety stores opened additional locations around the same time, so retail chains were common in the United States by 1910.
+Several state legislatures considered measures to restrict the growth of chains, and in 1914, concern about chain stores contributed to passage of the Federal Trade Commission Act and the Clayton Antitrust Act.